Martin Baum (agent)

-Martin "Marty" Baum (March 2, 1924 – November 5, 2010) was an American talent agent known for his work at the Creative Artists Agency (CAA), including the first head of the agency's motion picture department.
+Martin Baum (March 2, 1924 – November 5, 2010) was an American talent agent and film producer, known for his work at the Creative Artists Agency (CAA), including the first head of the agency's motion picture department.

 During his career, which spanned from the 1940s until 2010, his client list at CAA and other agencies included Bette Davis, Jack Lemmon, Bobby Darin, Bo Derek, Richard Attenborough, Red Buttons, Maggie Smith and Rock Hudson.
 Baum was also the President of ABC Pictures, the film division of the American Broadcasting Company (ABC), from 1968 until 1971.

 Early life

 Baum, a native of New York City, was born on March 2, 1924.
 He enlisted in the U.S. Army during World War II while still in high school, taking part in the Allied Normandy landings in France.
 He initially worked as a stage manager following the war, and decided to become a talent agent after a series of failed stage productions.